-Abstract submission for the 31st EAST Annual Scientific Assembly is closed.
-The submission deadline was 11:59 pm your local time on July 1, 2017.
-Notifications of acceptance or non-acceptance will be sent to the corresponding author via email in August 2017.
+Abstract submission for the 34th Annual Scientific Assembly is closed.
+The submission deadline was 11:59 pm Pacific Time Zone on July 1, 2020.
+Notifications of acceptance or non-acceptance will be sent to the corresponding author via email in August 2020.

-It is understood that for all accepted oral abstracts (including quick shots), a manuscript will be prepared by the authors and submitted to the EAST Manuscript and Literature Review Committee by the requested deadline date/time for pre-review.
-In addition, a manuscript for oral presentation must be received by the invited discussant by the requested deadline.
-Failure to submit a manuscript to BOTH the EAST Manuscript and Literature Review Committee AND the invited discussant by the published deadline date/time may result in REMOVAL OF THE PAPER FROM THE PROGRAM.
-Decision of publication will be determined by the Journal of Trauma and Acute Care Surgery.
+It is understood that for all accepted oral abstracts (including quick shots and videos) a manuscript must be prepared by the authors and submitted to the EAST Manuscript and Literature Review Committee by the published date/time deadline for pre-review.
+In addition, a manuscript for oral presentation must be delivered to the invited discussant (oral podium presentations only) by the correspondng author by the published deadline.
+Failure to submit a manuscript to the EAST Manuscript and Literature Review Committee AND the invited discussant by the published date/time deadline may result in REMOVAL OF THE PAPER FROM THE PROGRAM and will result in sanctioning of the Presenter and Senior Author for future abstract submissions to EAST for one year.
+The final decision of publication will be determined by the Journal of Trauma and Acute Care Surgery.
 Authors should be aware that the Eastern Association for the Surgery of Trauma (EAST) has adopted an exclusivity agreement.
 As all abstract presentations will be under consideration for publication in the Journal of Trauma and Acute Care Surgery (Journal), authors are asked to refrain from distributing complete reports (i.e. copies of manuscripts under consideration) or full data presented as tables and figures to journalists.
 Although media coverage of the presentations themselves will not necessarily preclude publication, associated manuscripts are subject to the Journal’s embargo policy (i.e. full reports or elements of manuscripts under review may not appear in print or online until publication, which, in most cases, will occur within six (6) months of the EAST Annual Scientific Assembly.)
 Authors of papers that violate these rules may be precluded from submission of abstracts for future EAST Annual Scientific Assemblies.

 EAST Manuscript Submission Rules and Requirements